Breast Implant Revision

 Newer generation saline implants have a rupture rate of 1.8% per year.

-To correct a saline implant rupture, Dr. Zemmel will replace the compromised implant with a new one.
-Dr. Zemmel typically recommends that patients replace both implants during the same procedure to reset each implant to the same lifespan.
+To correct a saline implant rupture, the compromised implant will be replaced with a new one.
+Dr. Zemmel and Dr. Reddy typically recommend that patients replace both implants during the same procedure to reset each implant to the same lifespan.
 Some patients with saline implants opt to switch to silicone implants at this time to improve the texture and feel of the implants.

-Dr. Zemmel also strongly recommends replacing the implants with 2 weeks of rupture.
+Dr. Zemmel and Dr. Reddy also strongly recommend replacing the implants with 2 weeks of rupture.
 After this time, patients with ruptured saline implants risk the breast pocket collapsing around the ruptured implant shell.
 This makes surgery more difficult as the pockets must be reopened (capsulotomy) to the new implant.

 The surgery to replace saline implants, when performed in a timely fashion, is usually less invasive than the original breast augmentation surgery.
 The steps required for replacement are: